Financial Aid & Scholarships

 See our Costs and Tuition information for attending Saunders College to find details on tuition, estimated costs, and payment options information via the RIT Office of Financial Aid & Scholarships webpages.

-20% Scholarship for Students from RIT and 4+1 Partner Schools
+Scholarship Awards for Non-RIT and Partner Schools

 Saunders College of Business awards admissions scholarships to accepted students at the time of acceptance.
 You will be notified of any available scholarships upon receiving your acceptance notification.
 Awards are determined after a review of all application materials and therefore cannot be determined until applications are completed in full.

 Financial aid options and scholarships are determined based on the order in which completed applications are received.
 Therefore we encourage you to complete your application for admission as early as possible prior to your intended start date, to have the best chance at receiving available scholarship support.

 Graduate Saunders Merit Awards

 There are student employment opportunities within Saunders College and across the university for graduate students.